Rothalack/goresume/README.md

 **BIG TODOs**
 **logging/error logging**
 Something to compile errors and logs into somewhere searchable.
-Google has a free option I think.
-Used Relix before.
+Prometheus+Grafana?

 **Release System**
 Simple and just have releases set up on github?